-- 1. Describe how the Immersive Experience connects to at least two Transferable Skills. kills> - 2.
+- 1. Describe how the Immersive Experience connects to at least two Transferable Skills. <link to skills> - 2.
 Reflect on how the experience helped further their personal goals, professional goals, and ability to contribute in a broader context. - 3.
 Explain to an external audience how the specific knowledge, skills, or abilities learned during the experience are relevant to future endeavors.